taikoxyz/taiko-mono/packages/protocol/README.md

 yarn compile && yarn generate:genesis config.json
 ```

-The specified config JSON should contain:
+The specified `config.json` should contain:

 -   contractOwner `String`: Owner address of the pre-deployed L2 contracts.
 -   chainId `Number`: Chain id of the L2 network.